slimudoh/frondend-coding-challenge/README.md

 #### Refresh

 Notifies the application that the cart has been persisted, so that other parts of the app can modify themselves based on the latest cart update.

-### Dependencies

-You are not allowed to inject any dependency on the Cart service other than the ones provided:

-* `$rootScope`: it is used for triggering events.
-* `Reviewer`: it's an angular service that will review the contents of the cart (`Reviewer.review(cart)`, returns a promise)

 ### What are we going to look for?